jessicarush/python-notes/markdown_notes.md

 ## horizontal rules

-Insert a horizontal rule by typing 3 * or _ on their own line:
+Insert a horizontal rule by typing 3 * or - or _ on their own line:

 ***
 ___